Sunday, February 10, 2019

 https://drive.google.com/file/d/1KRa-NJAumkwDt2ohS1l0fsRPwE94AMjA/view?usp=sharing

-- The route is in red, counter-clockwise, all on track.
+- Route: In red, counter-clockwise, all on track

 1 Rocky platform ... photos #8 and #9